mdnice/sitdown/packages/core/README.md

 * `filter: 'p'` will select `<p>` elements
 * `filter: ['em', 'i']` will select `<em>` or `<i>` elements

 Alternatively, the filter can be a function that returns a boolean depending on whether a given node should be replaced.
-The function is passed a DOM node as well as the `TurndownService` options.
+The function is passed a DOM node as well as the `Service` options.
 For example, the following rule selects `<a>` elements \(with an `href`\) when the `linkStyle` option is `inlined`:

 ```js
 filter: function (node, options) {